Click on Accounting…Integration setup.

-This view is used to set up the integration of your payroll values to your journals in Sage One Accounting (SOA) and will only be visible if you have activated the Sage One Accounting integration on the Modules view.
+This view is used to set up the integration of your payroll values to your journals in Accounting and will only be visible if you have activated the Accounting integration on the Modules view.

-You can only make use of this module if you have registered with Sage One Accounting.
+You can only make use of this module if you have registered with Accounting.
 Sign up for an account here

-The values of the payroll cycle where you are currently logged in, can be posted to a company that you have setup on Sage One Accounting (SOA).
-The companies you have set up in SOA are listed in the drop down.
+The values of the payroll cycle where you are currently logged in, can be posted to a company that you have setup on Accounting.
+The companies you have set up in Accounting are listed in the drop down.
 Select the correct company from the list.

-If the company is not listed, please login to SOA to add the company.
+If the company is not listed, please login to Accounting to add the company.

 Link your accounts